payprop/mojolicious-plugin-oauth2-server/README.md

 can also see the tests and examples included with this distribution.
 OAuth2 seems needlessly complicated at first, hopefully this plugin will clarify the various steps and simplify the implementation.

+If you would still like to use the plugin in an easy way, but also have ACs and ATs persistent across restarts and shared between multi processes then you can supply a jwt\_secret.
+What you lose when doing this is the ability for tokens to be revoked.
+You could implement the verify\_auth\_code and verify\_access\_token methods to handle the revoking in your app.
+So that would be halfway between the "simple" and the "realistic" way. ["CLIENT SECRET, TOKEN SECURITY, AND JWT"](#client-secret-token-security-and-jwt) has more detail about JWTs.

 Note that OAuth2 requires https, so you need to have the optional Mojolicious dependency required to support it.
 Run the command below to check if